bcoles/kasld/docs/limitations.md

 channels tuned to the specific hardware, or a memory-corruption bug that leaks the base directly.
 A clean KASLD run raises the cost of defeating KASLR from a given vantage; it does not prove KASLR intact.

+The same applies to what a run *emits*: [footprint.md](footprint.md) bounds KASLD's observability — it is loud by design, and its default footprint is an upper bound on what a monitored host sees, not what a tuned adversary produces.